harrysolovay/state-mint/README.md

 1. Define your stores as ES6 classes and use `state` and `setState` just as you would when extending React.Component.
 For all intensive purposes, there's no difference in their usage.

-2. Import the `mint` function from the `state-mint` package, and call it with an object that has your Store class constructors as the values (🗝️ key them however you'd like to later reference the instance).
+2. Import the `mint` function from the `state-mint` package, and call it with an object that has your Store class constructors as the values (key them however you'd like to later reference the instance).

 3. Use the `mint` function again to wrap your components, thereby subscribing them to the stores they reference.